 Under the assumption of a linear relation of current density to electric field, Ohm's law is obeyed for the electrolyte current.
 This is the assumption of primary current distribution, where one also assumes infinitely fast electrodes kinetics, resulting in negligible potential drops over the electrode-electrolyte interfaces.
 If the electrode reaction kinetics proceed at a finite rate, then the system has a secondary current distribution.
-In the cases of more advanced nonlinear charge conservation equations being required and concentration-dependent electrode polarization, the system is described as obeying tertiary current distribution.
+In cases where more advanced nonlinear charge conservation equations and concentration-dependent electrode polarization are required, the system is described as obeying tertiary current distribution.